eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

         is TransferEvent.Redirect -> {
             // A redirect is needed.
+Used mainly for the OpenId4VP implementation
+            // This is triggered when Relaying Party (RP) has accepted the response and
+            // the RP is redirecting the user to the given redirect URI
-Used mainly for the OpenId4VP implementation val redirectUri = event.redirectUri // the redirect URI }
+            // If this event is triggered, then the TransferEvent.ResponseSent event will not be triggered val redirectUri = event.redirectUri // the redirect URI }